-– which places them at the centre of the reflections and decision-making,
+– which places the autistic persons at the centre of the reflections and decision-making,

 – which uses low-cost Internet tools for the mutual help and education of the families,